Give Your Old Computer a New Lease on Life!

 If your computer was purchased before 2010, it may not work, but we’ll try our best to install it for you regardless.

 You are responsible for backing up your own files.
-We will erase your hard disk and do a fresh install of Linux Mint.
+We will erase your hard disk and do a fresh install of Linux Mint/Google Chrome OS Flex.

-• I’ve lost my charging chord.
+• I’ve lost my laptop charger.
 Is there still a way to make the switch?

-We have an adapter that fits most charging ports, so even if you’ve lost your power supply, chances are that we can still help you.
+We have an universal laptop charger that fits most laptops.
+So even if you’ve lost your power supply, chances are that we can still help you, and then we can help you purchase a power supply for yourself.

-We do not guarantee success, however, in our experience the switching process works more than 80% of the time.
-If it’s unusable, we recommend taking it to your local e-waste recycling.
+We do not guarantee success, however, in our experience the switching process works 80% of the time.
+Because of this, we recommend you take a computer that you were going to throw out anyway.
+In the unlikely situation that your computer cannot be switched to Linux Mint/Chrome OS Flex, we recommend taking it to your local e-waste recycling.

 Next